SarahSoutoul/bbc-airquality-project/README.md

 The project displays each city in the form of a button, which can be clicked by users to have their air quality displayed on the right hand side.

-The project can be seen in English or Hindi, with an available language selector at the top of the project.
+The project can be seen in English or Hindi, with an available language selector at the top of the project!

 <!-- TABLE OF CONTENTS -->
 <details open="open">